secretlounge/secretlounge-ng/README.md

 3. **What is the suggested setup to run multiple bots?**

-The `blacklist.py` and `perms.py` script, including advanced functions like blacklist syncing (`./util/blacklist.py sync`), support a structure like the following where each bot has its own subdirectory:
+The `blacklist.py` and `perms.py` script, including advanced functions like blacklist syncing (`./util/blacklist.py sync`), support a structure as follows where each bot has its own subdirectory:

 ```